History of Jordan in Timeline

 In 1921, the Emirate of Transjordan was established as a British protectorate.

-September 1922: Recognition of Transjordan
+September 1922: League of Nations Recognises Transjordan

 In September 1922, the Council of the League of Nations recognised Transjordan as a state under the terms of the Transjordan memorandum.

-1930: Christian Population Percentage
+1930: Christian population

-In 1930, Christians made up about 20% of Jordan's population.
+In 1930, Christians made up about 20% of the population of Jordan.

-March 1946: Treaty of London
+March 1946: Treaty of London Signed

 1946: Independence of Jordan

-In 1946, Jordan gained independence and became officially known as the Hashemite Kingdom of Jordan.
+In 1946, Jordan gained independence and officially became known as the Hashemite Kingdom of Jordan.

 1946: Population of Amman